Neurodiagnostic Technologist Salaries: What You Should Know

 Neurodiagnostic technologists record and study electrical activity in the brain and the nervous system to help doctors diagnose neurological issues.
 These can include – but aren’t limited to – Parkinson’s, multiple sclerosis, Alzheimer’s, epilepsy, migraines, brain tumors, and traumatic brain injuries (TBI).

-What Does a Neurodiagnostic Tech Do?
+What Is a Neurodiagnostic Technologist?

 EEG and NDT Techs: What’s the Difference?